TiagoAvelino/loadTest/README.md

 curl -X POST -d "Hello from Quarkus client" http://localhost:8082/mqtt/send
 ```

 For deploying thouse applications in openshift is necessary to config the tag quarkus.openshift.deploy=true in application.properties and select your project and after that just build the application.
+For mqtt-server is necessary to edit the service and add the mqtt port to accept the connection to the server.

 ```
 oc project <<my-project>>
 cd mqtt-server
 quarkus build

+service:
+    - name: mqtt
+      protocol: TCP
+      port: 1883
+      targetPort: 1883
 ```

 For producer application: